 LED sources are noteworthy to have because of their longevity.
 Top market LED bulbs can last up to over ten years.
-Longer lifespans positively impact the environment because less lamps and fixtures are wasted.
-The reason behind their long life is its robust design and durability.
+Longer lifespans positively impact the environment because fewer lamps and fixtures are wasted.
+The reason behind their long life is their robust design and durability.
 LEDs also have heat diffusers and accurate electronic power supplies (drivers), which prevent overheating issues.

 A longer lifetime comes with less maintenance.
 Incandescent bulbs are about 90% less efficient than LED light bulbs, and their service life is also over 20 times shorter.

-Bright LED lighting helps hoteliers’ buildings not only stand out from the competition, but it also ensures guests get off on the right foot by providing them an easy way to quickly identify and get to their destination.
+Bright LED lighting helps hoteliers’ buildings not only stand out from the competition but also ensures guests get off on the right foot by providing them an easy way to quickly identify and get to their destination.

 The interior lighting matters just as much as the exterior lighting.
 Amenities such as gyms, pools, and activity areas should feel energetic, spur activity, and promote safety.
-With hotel restaurants, lighting plays a huge role in how customers perceive food service spaces.
+In hotel restaurants, lighting plays a huge role in how customers perceive foodservice spaces.
 If the lighting is low-quality, spotty, or inconsistent, guests would feel as if they received mediocre food and below-average service.

 LED lighting can offer the eloquent solution hotel owners are looking for while also satisfying the needs of guests.

 More lighting architects and designers are using LED lights to create unique as well as inviting spaces for guests.
 Fluorescent bulbs emit a light that many people now find unpleasant, and incandescent bulbs give a similar impression.
 LEDs can be installed into a lighting design so that they are indistinguishable from a traditional incandescent bulb, making them fit for classic or contemporary design.
 Create a welcoming atrium, entrance, and foyer with LED lighting solutions.